Leadership beyond deliberate practice

 I’ve read a lot about Charlie and his work.
 Peter Bevelin’s book Seeking Wisdom: From Darwin to Munger is in my top ten.
 I’ve a signed copy of his Almanack (I figured he’d respect me for that, as I suspect it will make a good financial as well as phenomenal personal investment).
 His reading list has strongly influenced my own.
 I’ve written articles that explore his wisdom, as it relates to mental models.

 Charlie Munger has had a big influence on me.
-But despite everything that I’ve learnt, it wasn’t until Cedric Chin emailed me the other week with a speech by him from 2003 – Academic Economics: Strengths and Faults After Considering Interdisciplinary Needs – that I finally grokked that Charlie and I share a similar worldview around a central concept:
+But despite everything that I’ve learnt, it wasn’t until Cedric Chin emailed me with a speech by him from 2003 – Academic Economics: Strengths and Faults After Considering Interdisciplinary Needs – that I finally grokked that Charlie and I share a similar worldview around a central concept:

 Charlie Munger was a complexity thinker.